Our COVID Plan

 · High touch surfaces to regularly disinfected throughout day – including but not limited to – class changes, lunch and snack breaks, and at the end of the day.

-· Hand sanitizer to be stationed at the entrance and the break areas.
+· Hand sanitizer to be stationed at the entrance, exit and the break areas.

 · In the event a gymnast comes down with COVID-19 symptoms during training, they are to immediately leave training and break area – isolated with adult supervision (mask for adult and gymnast), parent to be contacted for pick up and to contact 811 or clinic to determine appropriate next measures.
 Any areas gymnast touched to be immediately disinfected.

-· Participation limited to allow for 2m distancing.
-Maximum 8 gymnasts per camp.
+· Participation limited to allow for 2 meters distancing.

 · No sharing of equipment – participants to bring own apparatus or be assigned gym apparatus to be exclusively used by them for the duration of the camp/class.
 All apparatus to be sanitized nightly by gymnast’s family at home before returning to practice the next day.